yihui/blogdown-jekyll/_source/2014-09-28-jekyll-with-knitr.Rmd

 [^1]: Determined by the modification time of files, i.e., `file.info(x)[, 'mtime']`.

 As a result, all you need to do is write your blog posts (R Markdown documents).
-You do not need explicitly re-build the website or call **knitr** commands.
+You do not need to explicitly re-build the website or call **knitr** commands.
 Whenever you save a blog post in your text editor, the web page will be updated on the fly.
 This is particularly handy in the [RStudio IDE](https://www.rstudio.com), because after you run `servr::jekyll()` in the console, you can start writing or editing your R Markdown posts, and the HTML output, displayed in the RStudio viewer pane, will be in sync with your source post in the source panel (see the screenshot below).

 [![Jekyll with servr and knitr](//i.imgur.com/gKVGhiP.png)](//i.imgur.com/gKVGhiP.png)